 2) Anti Tumour Effect

-Research has shown that methanol extracts of velvet beans reducing the tumor volume in Ehrlich ascitic carcinoma bearing swiss albino mice.
+Research has shown that methanol extracts of velvet beans reduce the tumor volume in Ehrlich ascitic carcinoma bearing swiss albino mice.
 It has improved survival time in treated animals.
 Blood studies show that Hemoglobin content is restored to normal values.
 Regular consumption of Velvet bean has been shown to decrease the lipid peroxidation levels and increase glutathione, superoxide dismutase, and Catalase.
-All these three forms a strong antioxidant system that protects our cell from free radical attack and preventing cancer.
+All these three forms a strong antioxidant system that protects our cells from free radical attack and prevents cancer.
 Those who are suffering from Cancer can include these beans to slow down the growth of cancer cells.

 3) Healthy Reproductive System